Role of Monitoring Tools in Quality Assurance

 Conclusion

-By using monitoring tools in your QA process, you can be prepared to eliminate problems from causing harm to your end customers as well as help ensure a high-quality product.
-Monitoring tools will be essential in making sure that applications fulfill performance and quality criteria at every stage of the software development lifecycle as long as user demands, and program complexity continue to rise.
+By using monitoring tools in your QA process, you can be prepared to eliminate problems that from cause harm to your end customers as well as help ensure a high-quality product.
+Monitoring tools will be essential in making sure that applications fulfill performance and quality criteria at every stage of the software development lifecycle, as long as user demands and program complexity continue to rise.

 About Author